djvaron/Goldbach/README.md

   At 10<sup>10</sup>, the code experiences a segmentation fault.
 This is because the size of the boolean primes array becomes on the order of 10 GB and the CUDA global memory size for the g3.4xlarge was 8 GB.
 To test a number larger than 10<sup>10</sup>, a multi-node code with MPI-OpenACC across more than one GPU could be developed.

+This was compiled on AWS g3.4xlarge with the pgcc version 17.10 and the following command:
+`pgcc -O3 -acc -Minfo acc_blocked_goldbach.c -o acc_blocked_goldbach`

 ## 8. Conclusions
 <img src="https://github.com/ardwwa/Goldbach/blob/master/overall_speedup.png" width="600" alt="overall">
  <!--* OpenACC is our fastest implementation for problem size 10<sup>11</sup> (???).-->